Rodger Corser: Career

 Corser narrated the first series of Network Ten's factual TV series Recruits, which shows the people in training to become police officers in the New South Wales Police Force and people who have only just started out on the beat.
 In 2010, Corser started work on Spirited, a new television series on the W channel on Foxtel.

 In 2013, Corser starred, alongside Rachel Griffiths, in the American television series Camp.

 From 2012 to 2014, Corser starred in the Network Ten 1970s period drama Puberty Blues as philanderer Ferris Hennessy, abusive husband to Yvonne, and father to series protagonist, Gary.
 He then starred in the Network Ten drama Party Tricks as Victorian Opposition Leader David McLeod alongside Asher Keddie.

 From 2015 to 2019, Corser has co-starred as John Doe in the ABC series Glitch, as well as in the 2015 ABC series The Beautiful Lie, a modern adaptation of Anna Karenina, as Xander Ivin.

 He starred as Chief Inspector Frank Carlyle in The Doctor Blake Mysteries in series aired February 2016 - September 2017, series 4, episode 3 - series 5, episode 2.

-Since 2016, he has been starring as series protagonist Dr Hugh Knight in the Channel 9 series Doctor Doctor.
+From 2016 to 2021, Corser starred as series protagonist Dr Hugh Knight in the Channel 9 series Doctor Doctor.
 For his role on this show, he was nominated for the Gold Logie three times (in 2017, 2018 and 2019).
 Also at the Logie Awards, he has been nominated for the Most Popular Actor award three times (2017 - 2019) and the Most Outstanding Actor award twice (2017 and 2018).

-Since June 2021, Corser has filled in for David Campbell on Today Extra when Campbell is unavailable.
+Corser has since appeared in Five Bedrooms, Thai Cave Rescue and narrated the new series of RPA on Nine Network.

+In October 2024, Corser was announced as host of upcoming adaption of game show The Floor commissioned by Nine Network set to air in 2025.